-- The alternative final cover system must include an infiltration layer that achieves an equivalent reduction in infiltration as the infiltration layer specified above. - The alternative final cover system must include an erosion layer that provides equivalent protection from wind or water erosion as the erosion layer specified above - The disruption of the integrity of the alternative final cover system must be minimized through a design that accommodates settling and subsidence. - An estimate of the maximum inventory of CCR ever on-site over the active life of the impoundment and an estimate of the largest area of the impoundment ever requiring a final cover at any time during the active life of the unit.
+- The alternative final cover system must include an infiltration layer that achieves an equivalent reduction in infiltration as the infiltration layer specified above. - The alternative final cover system must include an erosion layer that provides equivalent protection from wind or water erosion as the erosion layer specified above - The disruption of the integrity of the alternative final cover system must be minimized through a design that accommodates settling and subsidence. - An estimate of the maximum inventory of CCR ever on-site over the active life of the unit and an estimate of the largest area of the unit ever requiring a final cover at any time during the active life of the unit. - A schedule for completing all activities necessary to satisfy the closure criteria, including an estimate of the year in which all closure activities for the unit will be completed.
+The schedule should provide sufficient information to describe the sequential steps that will be taken to close the unit, including identification of major milestones such as coordinating with and obtaining necessary approvals and permits from other agencies, or installation of the final cover system, and the estimated timeframes to complete each step or phase of unit closure. - In accordance with Section 257.102(e)(1) of the CCR Rule, closure of a unit must be initiated no later than 30 days after the date on which the unit either receives the known final receipt of CCR or non-CCR waste or the known final volume of CCR is removed from the unit for the purpose of beneficial use.
+Additional two year extensions to initiate closure may be obtained with appropriate documentation.

-- A schedule for completing all activities necessary to satisfy the closure criteria, including an estimate of the year in which all closure activities for the impoundment will be completed.
-The schedule should provide sufficient information to describe the sequential steps that will be taken to close the unit, including identification of major milestones such as coordinating with and obtaining necessary approvals and permits from other agencies, the dewatering and stabilization phases of impoundment closure, or installation of the final cover system, and the estimated timeframes to complete each step or phase of unit closure. - In accordance with Section 257.102(e)(1) of the CCR Rule, closure of a surface impoundment must be initiated no later than 30 days after the date on which the impoundment either receives the known final receipt of CCR or non-CCR waste or the known final volume of CCR is removed from the impoundment for the purpose of beneficial use.
-Alternatively, under Section 257.102(e)(2), closure of the impoundment must be initiated if the impoundment has been idle and has not received CCR or non-CCR waste for two years.
-Additional two year extensions to initiate closure may be obtained with appropriate documentation. - In accordance with Section 257.102(f) of the CCR Rule, closure of a surface impoundment must be completed within five years of commencing closure activities.
+• In accordance with Section 257.102(f) of the CCR Rule, closure of a landfill must be completed within six months of commencing closure activities.
 Additional extensions to complete closure may be obtained with appropriate documentation.

-The impoundment closure plan must be certified by a qualified professional engineer and must document how the closure plan has been designed and constructed to comply with the requirements of section 257.102(b)(4) of the CCR Rule.
+The landfill closure plan must be certified by a qualified professional engineer and must document how the closure plan has been designed and constructed to comply with the requirements of section 257.102(b)(4) of the CCR Rule.

-In accordance with 257.102(b)(2) of the CCR Rule, the initial written closure plan for an existing CCR surface impoundment must be completed and placed in the facility operating record no later than October 17, 2016.
+In accordance with 257.102(b)(2) of the CCR Rule, the initial written closure plan for an existing CCR unit must be completed and placed in the facility operating record no later than October 17, 2016.

-1.2 BBSES Impoundments Subject to CCR Closure Plan Requirements
+1.2 BBSES Units Subject to CCR Closure Plan Requirements

 The CCR Rule defines coal combustion residuals such as fly ash, bottom ash, boiler slag, flue gas desulfurization (FGD) materials (gypsum), and related solids generated from burning coal for the purpose of generating electricity by electric utilities and independent power producers.
-The closure plan requirements of the CCR Rule apply to surface impoundments that dispose or otherwise engage in solid waste management of CCRs.
+The closure plan requirements of the CCR Rule apply to existing and new CCR landfills that dispose or otherwise engage in solid waste management of CCR.